Azure/azure-sdk/docs/android/design.md

 `endpoint` may be renamed if a more user-friendly name can be justified.
 For example, a blob storage library developer may consider using `new BlobClientBuilder.blobUrl(..)`.
 In this case, the `endpoint` API should be removed.

-{% include requirement/MUST id="android-client-options-parameter" %} accept all optional arguments for client creation via an [options object](#Using ClientOptions) provided as a single parameter named `clientOptions`.
-Do not accept individual optional arguments as separate parameters.

 {% include requirement/MUST id="android-client-constructor-minimal" %} allow the consumer to construct a service client with the minimal information needed to connect and [authenticate](#authentication) to the service.

 {% include requirement/MUST id="android-service-client-builder-validity" %} ensure the builder will instantiate a service client into a valid state.
 Throw an `IllegalStateException` when the user calls the `build*()` methods with a configuration that is incomplete or invalid.